hakaru-dev/hakaru/docs/intro/probprog.md

    reject. measure(bool)
 ````

-You have now created a Hakaru program that describes a probabilistic model and a condition based on known data.
-You should save your program as `tugofwar.hk` so that
+You have now created a Hakaru program that describes a probabilistic model and restricted the accepted samples based on known data.
+You should save your program as
-you can run Hakaru to infer the outcome of `match3`.
+`tugofwar.hk` so that you can run Hakaru to infer the outcome of `match3`.

 If you call `hakaru tugofwar.hk`, you will get a continuous stream of Boolean results.
 You can make the calculations more legible by restricting the number of program
 executions and counting how many of each Boolean appears.
 For example, if you restrict the number of program executions to 10000 and collect the results, you will see that